margo/specification/system-design/app-interoperability/observability.md

   - If the Device Owner chooses not to use the Host Metrics Receiver they MUST provided the same output as the Host Metrics Receiver's default configuration.

   > **Note:** Please see the [information below](#application-observability-default-telemetry) for the default metrics emitted by the Host Metrics Receivers.

-- Log file observability data MUST be collected.
-  - It is recommended the Device Owner use the [File Log Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/filelogreceiver/README.md) to receive logs from their chosen container platform and applications sending logs to **stdout**.
-  - If the Device Owner chooses not to use the File Log Receiver they MUST provide the same functionality to receive the container platform and application logs.

-> **Action:** The Log Receiver needs to be configured to capture the container logs so we'll need to figure out how we want to document this.
-We also need to determine if there are any other logs we should capture in addition to the container logs.

 ## Workload Orchestration Agent Observability Requirements